MirzaChilman/toko-flix/README.md

 # Additional Information

 1- Please use the latest Chrome or Firefox browser, since the application use CSS Grid, which some older browser does not support.
-The polyfilling does not added in the project.
+The polyfilling does not added in the project so bear it in mind.

 2- if `Uncaught TypeError: Cannot read property 'apply' of undefined` happen, please instal redux and react developer tools which you can find it in [here](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) and [here](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi)(respectively) for chrome or in firefox by simply type keyword of `react` or `redux developer tools for firefox`